ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step2/handson3.md

+----!
+Presentation
+----!

-# LPBAM Scenario & Configuration
+1- # LPBAM Scenario & Configuration

 <ainfo>
 In this chapter we will talk about peripherals nodes for the sake of semplicity.